 Most people prefer to begin from the boundary parking area and tackle to incline first then descend back down the trail.

-You can also start your hike from the Whiteoak Canyon Parking Area along Skyline Drive.
+You can also start your hike from the Whiteoak Canyon parking area along Skyline Drive.

 Some people will hike to the Upper Falls Overlook and back (4.6 miles roundtrip) or hike all the way to the Lower Falls and back (7 miles roundtrip).

-Cedar Run Trail + Map
+Cedar Run Trail and Map

 Length: 6 miles